 Driving on the roads of Finland is a pleasure.
 They differ in quality and evenness.
-But moving on them requires compliance with certain traffic rules.
-Basically, they are no different from the Russian ones, but the fines for these violations will hit your pocket very hard, and in certain cases they can lead to a court case.
+But moving along them requires compliance with certain traffic rules.
+Basically, they are no different from Russian ones, but fines for these violations will hit your pocket very hard, and in certain cases they can lead to a court case.
 Another important detail is that local police officers do not take bribes under any circumstances.
-In order to feel good on the roads in the country of a thousand lakes, you must carefully study the local traffic regulations, have all the necessary documents and a serviceable car.
+In order to feel good on the roads in the country of a thousand lakes, it is necessary to carefully study the local traffic regulations, have all the necessary documents and a serviceable car with you.

-The most popular violations of the rules of the Russian tourist in Finland
+The most popular violations of the rules of a Russian tourist in Finland

 When going on a trip to Finland, you should remember a few rules.
 Do not break the rules of the road - it can really hit your wallet.
-And an unpaid fine on time will cause the visa to be refused when planning subsequent trips.
-Once you've crossed the border, put aside the Russian ways and be careful.
-Cameras are everywhere.
+And an unpaid fine on time will cause a visa refusal when planning subsequent trips.
+As soon as you have crossed the border, put aside the Russian habits and be careful.
+Cameras are everywhere here.

 Most often, a Russian tourist in this country is fined for the following violations:

-* parking-in most cases, parking in Finland is paid and carried out in a special machine.
-After depositing the money, the receipt should be placed under the glass and quietly go for a walk.
+* parking - in most cases, parking in Finland is paid and is carried out in a special machine.
+After depositing the money, the receipt should be put under the glass and quietly go for a walk.
 But this rule is not for Russians.
-We all hope for a chance, but with the Finnish representatives of the law and order, this does not pass.
+We all hope for a chance, but this does not work with Finnish law enforcement representatives.
 The penalty for parking is from 10 to 40 euros.
 It's worth thinking about!

-* Alcohol-while on vacation, you often want to relax with a glass of wine and a glass of beer.
+* Alcohol - while on vacation, you often want to have a glass of wine and a glass of beer at ease.
 Many people get behind the wheel in this state.
-But the rules are quite harsh on people who have traces of alcohol in their blood.
-At a level of 0.5 to 1.2 %, you will be fined 15 daily fares and will be deprived of your driver's license.
+But the rules are quite cruel to people who have traces of alcohol in their blood.
+If the level is from 0.5 to 1.2%, you will be fined in the amount of 15 daily fares and will be deprived of your driver's license.

 For reference!
 One daily rate is approximately 21 euros.

-* Transport of children in the front seat-the Finnish rules for the transport of children state that children under the height of 135 cm are prohibited from being in the front seat.
-The Russian tourist does not forget about this, but in most cases simply does not know about this requirement.
+* Transportation of children in the front seat-the Finnish rules regarding the transportation of children state that children who have not reached the height level of 135 cm are prohibited from being in the front seat.
+The Russian tourist does not exactly forget about this, but in most cases simply does not know about this requirement.
 In case of violation, you will be fined from 6 to 10 daily rates.

 * Seat belt - a Russian motorist often does not fasten a seat belt in Russia, where there is also a fine for violation, but traffic police officers, as a rule, rarely stop for this.
-But in the country of a thousand lakes, things are different: you must wear a seat belt, otherwise you will be fined 70 euros.
+But in the country of thousands of lakes, things are different: you must fasten your seat belt, otherwise you will be fined 70 euros.

 * Talking on the phone - using a mobile device while driving is also punishable by law and will empty your wallet for 100 euros.
-The call is quite expensive!
+It turns out that the call is quite expensive!